hackyhacker/PyERNA/doc/source/DEVELOPMENT.rst

 ---------------

 Use commit messages in the style "[$package]: change" whenever the changes belong to one package or module.
-You can suppress "pyemma" (that is trivial) and "api" (which doesn't show up in the import).
+You can suppress "pyerna" (that is trivial) and "api" (which doesn't show up in the import).

 E.g.: ::